-Selecting the Readings Tab within the tab bar allows you to view the sensor's data history as time stamped data.
+Select the Readings tab within the top horizontal menu bar to view the sensor's data history as time-stamped data.

-On the far right of the Sensor History Data is a cloud icon. () Selecting this icon will export an Excel file for your sensor into your download folder.
+On the far right of the Sensor History Data is a cloud icon Selecting this icon will export an Excel file of your sensor data into your downloads folder.